 The York Chocolate takes you on a fascinating journey through the history of chocolate and how York became such a powerhouse in chocolate production, employing tens of thousands of people.

 As part of the tour, you can create a romantic chocolate treat for each other.
 And don’t forget to indulge yourselves with hot chocolate and buy sweet gifts to take home.

 For all the (chocolate) lovers out there, here are some delicious tours you can try:

 5 – Climb Clifford’s Tower

-York Castle was built by William the Conqueror in 1068, but only one part remains today.
+Built in 1068 by William the Conqueror, only one part of York Castle remains today.
 Clifford’s Tower is an imposing stone building perched high on a mound where it overlooks the city.
 It’s one of York’s best-loved landmarks.

 6 – The National Railway Museum